 Automatic reinforcement can be either positive or negative.
 The above examples are negative since they deal with removing an aversive condition.
 (For a review of the four processes of operant learning, you can read my post Operant Learning Illustrated By Examples.”)

 We learn to do the things in that list, usually as children or teenagers, to make ourselves more comfortable.
 Some undesired condition develops, we take action to change it, and if successful we personally reap the benefit.
+Check out this post if you’d like to see a movie with 16 automatically negatively reinforced behaviors (by a human).
+They can be pretty invisible until you make an effort to notice them.

 In applied behavior analysis, one analyzes operant behaviors like this: there is an Antecedent, a Behavior, and a Consequence.
 The antecedent and the consequence are in or from the environment.
 The behavior is that of the subject person or animal.
 Applying these “A B Cs” can be quite helpful in seeing what is going on.